fidian/acss-live/README.md

 Usage
 -----

 Add this in your `<head>` of your document, then you're done.
-I recommend using the minified version because it provides a minor speed boost due to the lack of debugging code.
+I recommend using the minified version because it provides a minor speed boost due to the lack of debugging and timing code.

     <script src="https://cdn.jsdelivr.net/npm/@fidian/acss-live/acss-live.min.js"></script>